 Support us | Visit us | Contact us

-This scheme is for scientists in the UK who want to undertake a collaboration with scientists overseas through either a one-off visit or bilateral travel.
+This scheme is for scientists in the UK who want to stimulate new collaborations with leading scientists overseas through either a one-off visit or bilateral travel.

 The Royal Society is grateful for the support of the Daiwa Anglo Japanese Foundation, which has funded 20 joint scientific projects between the UK and Japan since 2007.